CVHub520/X-AnyLabeling/docs/en/user_guide.md

 These actions can be accessed through the **Tools** -> **Object Manager** option in the top menu bar, opening the label management window.

+Also, to quickly select all annotation shapes on the canvas, follow these steps:

+1. **Switch to Edit Mode**
+   Click the corresponding icon in the left toolbar (or press `Ctrl+E`) to enter edit mode

+2. **Activate Label List**
+   In the right shape label panel, left-click on any target label

+3. **Execute Select All**
+   While holding down the `Shift` key:
+   - First press `Home` to select all objects above the current label
+   - Then press `End` to select all objects below the current label

 ### 5.4 Shape Type Conversion

 `X-AnyLabeling` provides a shape type conversion feature, allowing users to change shape types through the **Tools** option in the top menu bar.
 The supported conversions include: